Welcome athletes, My "HOW TO" books have the ability to ELEVATE YOUR GAME!!

 From Excellence to Success

-Can WINNING DOESN'T EVER GET OLD! answer should be, yes you can!
+WINNING SHOULDN'T EVER GET OLD, should it?
+Your answer should be, YES it does not!
 Remember that wins come from having a GREAT day or tournament where you proformed at your best!
 I felt this poem has a place on my HOW TO website.
 Since winning isn't easy, my thoughts here carry some weight since I have won championships in two sports.
-What you read will only help you think more about the resons to win or your will to win!
-And some of you may
+What you read will only help you think more about the resons to win or your WILL TO WIN!
+And some of you may know, WINNING DOESN'T EVER GET OLD!
+I had to repeat myself so you know why going after wins is WHY WE COMPETE!

 Bowling that tests your skill can be plus,